annab999/dpl-us-city-crimes/README.md

   Realized this only happens when I assign UID to my custom user, but not when switching `USER` arg at the last step.
 But still seems wrong...

   Also finally remembered `chmod` and `chown`.
-All combos did not work in container directory, then FINALLY (group `root` or gid 0 was sufficient for my case because I added my custom user to that group in the container):
+All combos did not work in container directory, then *finally* (group `root` or `gid` 0 was sufficient for my case because I added my custom user to that group in the container):
   ```
   $ ls -al spark
   total 4